zbq/cmake-parser/README.md

 # cmake-parser

-This is a project to parse cmake scripts, it will return a list of command invocation.
+This is a project to parse cmake scripts, it will parse script into a list of command invocation.

 ## API